What is AIHA?

-Industrial Hygiene is both a science and an art devoted to the anticipation, recognition, evaluation, control, and confirmation of those environmental factors or stresses arising in or from the workplace which may cause sickness, impaired health and well-being, or significant discomfort among workers or among citizens of the community.
+Industrial Hygiene is both a science and art devoted to the anticipation, recognition, evaluation, control, and confirmation of those environmental factors or stresses arising in or from the workplace that may cause sickness, impaired health, and well-being, or significant discomfort among workers or among citizens of the community.

 More than half of our nearly 8,500 members of the Association are certified industrial hygienists (CIHs), and many hold other professional designations.